-If you have a newborn boy and plan to have him circumcised we encourage you to book an appointment as soon as possible, as it is better to have the circumcision early if possible.
-If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique.
+If you have a newborn boy and plan to have him circumcised we encourage you to make an appointment as soon as possible, as it is better to have the circumcision early if possible.
+If, however, your son is no longer a baby, a virtually painless circumcision can still be performed at our Dallas location.

 There are no age restrictions for circumcision.
-Our clients include a wide range of ages from infants to seniors, and Gentle Procedures Clinic is the only dedicated circumcision clinic in the state of Texas offering circumcision for boys and teens as a routine procedure under local anesthesia with the Pollock Technique.
+Our clients include a wide range of ages from infants to seniors, and Gentle Procedures Clinic is the only dedicated circumcision clinic in the state of Texas offering circumcision for boys and teens as a routine procedure under local anesthesia.

 Should your young boy or teenage son require circumcision, or if you are a youth seeking more information, we encourage you to explore more of the info available on our website (and others) and to contact us for a consultation when you are ready.

 Before circumcision, Dr. McAuliff will explain the risks and benefits of the procedure.
 Whether you’re planning to have your son circumcised or you’re pursuing circumcision for yourself, you will want to make a fully informed decision.